Talento90/prsls-hl/02_Serverless 101/README.md

 2. Modify the `serverless.yml` and add descriptions to the functions

-3. Deploy the functions with `npm run sls -- deploy`
+3. Deploy the functions with `npx sls deploy`

 4. Go to the Lambda console to see the functions have been updated with descriptions